Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 It can't be the filmmaker.

-There gotta be another movie out there, folks.
+There's got to be another movie out there, folks.

-Looks like ratings were down.
+It looks like ratings were down.

-TV ratings uh election night over 2008.
+TV ratings election night over 2008.

 And it's obviously because the networks are too white, too old, and too male.

-Brian Williams, old white male.
+Brian Williams, old, white, male.

-Who the hell even did CBS?
+CBS, who the hell even did CBS?

 Is it any wonder?